-FACT, Liverpool and Manchester School of Art, on the old Liverpool Observatory.
-My research translated into a group exhibition entitled The New Observatory I co-curated with Hannah Redler, during summer 2017 at FACT.
-My practice is focused on relations between technology, media, and community.
+I'm an artist and curator – my practice is focused on relations between technology, media, and community.
 I employ a range of processes from historical research to printmaking, curation to mural making, publishing to workshops.

 I'm co-chair of Working Group 1 of the COST Action on

 New Materialism, co-edit the project almanac, and co-direct Torque, an experimental digital literacy project.
 I'm into co-co-co-co-llaboration!

 I have a BA (LJMU) and MA (Sussex) in Art History.